-Students who miss scheduled school hours due to absence or tardiness are encouraged to attend the scheduled Make Up Hours (after Freshman training period, not offered on Holidays) to make up missed hours.
+Students who miss scheduled school hours due to absence or tardiness are encouraged to attend the scheduled Make Up Hours (not offered on Holidays) to make up missed hours.
 Making up hours is optional.
 (See Calendar and Schedule)

 FRESHMAN ATTENDANCE POLICY